openshift-eng/aos-cd-jobs/docs/proposals/ose-rebase.md

 #   \              `-ose/master/HEAD,v3.5.0.23
 #    `-origin/master/HEAD
 #
+# WORKSPACE is meant to be the root of aos-cd-jobs
+#
-GIT_SEQUENCE_EDITOR=rebase.py git rebase -i upstream/master
+GIT_SEQUENCE_EDITOR=$WORKSPACE/jobs/build/ose/scripts/rebase.py git rebase -i upstream/master

 # Will be needed for creating the custom changelog for tito.
 CURRENT_HEAD=$(git merge-base master upstream/master)

-# We need to retag, because the rebase removed the latest tito tag.
-# Needs to be forced because while the tag is removed from the branch,
-# it still exists globally in the repository.
-git tag -f "${last_tag}" HEAD

-# Merge web-console stuff in
-VC_COMMIT="$(GIT_REF=enterprise-${OSE_VERSION} hack/vendor-console.sh 2>/dev/null | grep "Vendoring origin-web-console" | awk '{print $4}')"
-git add pkg/assets/bindata.go
-git add pkg/assets/java/bindata.go
-git commit -m "[DROP] Merge remote-tracking branch enterprise-${OSE_VERSION}, bump origin-web-console ${VC_COMMIT}"

 # Create custom changelog for tito
 declare -a changelog
 for commit in $( git log "${PREVIOUS_HEAD}..${CURRENT_HEAD}" --pretty=%h --no-merges ); do
   changelog+=( "--changelog='$( git log -1 "${commit}" --pretty='%s (%ae)' )'" )
 done

 # Tag
 tito tag --accept-auto-changelog "${changelog[@]}"

 # Force-update master and push the latest tag
-git push origin ${CURRENT_BRANCH} -f refs/tags/${last_tag}
+git push origin ${CURRENT_BRANCH} -f refs/tags/$(git describe)
 ```
 ### What changes for build cops

 Common conflicts can rise when new changes step on branding or tooling code.
 Manual
 resolution is the only thing we can do in such cases.
 Today when a conflict occurs, it is
-resolved manually ie. master is updated with the conflict resolved and a new build is
-kicked off.
-This is not going to be possible with the suggested process because the
+resolved manually by simply using `git merge`, resolving any conflicts, and then kick off
+a new build.
+The process of updating master with resolved conflicts needs to slightly
-changelog for tito needs to be constructed based on the previous and the current HEAD of
+change because the changelog for tito needs to be constructed based on the previous and
-Origin that got pulled in with the rebase.
-All the steps above need to run manually and
+the current HEAD of Origin that got pulled in with `git rebase`.
+All the steps above need to
-then the build can be restarted.
-This also means that the build process is idempotent and
+run manually and then the build can be restarted in Jenkins.
-it will skip the above part.

 We are also actively investigating whether we can stop checking in various code like tito
 diffs, generated docs, bindata, and the ose-images script.
 Avoiding most of those diffs